jayj/Youtube-Profile-Field/readme.txt

 You can use these parameters:

-* count		- The number of videos you want to show.
+* `count`     - The number of videos you want to show.
+You can use 'all' to show all that the Youtube feed contains.
+Defaults to the plugin setting.
 Ex: `&#91;youtube-user count="2"]`
-* user	    - The ID of the user you want to show videos from.
+* `user`      - The ID of the user you want to show videos from.
 Default is the post author.
 Ex: `&#91;youtube-user user="3"]`
-* width 	- If you want a different width than the default.
+* `width`     - If you want a different width than the default.

 = How do I use the template tag? =